Your project is likely to be better if what you create is used by others and they feed back their ideas for additional features or improvements.

 - Outlining the process by which problems or violations of the guidelines will be addressed and who will be in charge of enforcing the Code of Conduct.

 Many openly developed projects have a Code of Conduct in place that often is openly licensed and can be re-used and adapted for your own project.
 The Turing Way Code of Conduct is one example of a Code of Conduct built on various existing ones and can be adapted further.
-You can also use the beta-version of this Code of Conduct builder to get started on guidelines for your project.
+You can also consult the Mozilla Open Leadership Series section on codes of conduct for further guidelines and examples to get started on a code of conduct for your project.

 In addition to setting out some ground rules for the behaviour expected when collaborating on your project, you might want to provide some hands-on steps that potential collaborators should follow to add their contributions.
 Those instructions are laid out in a CONTRIBUTING file (this is an idea borrowed from software engineering where capitalized filenames are the norm for the most important files of a project).
 Your audiences for the contributing guidelines are your potential contributors who need to understand what is expected from them, project consumers who need to know how they can remix and re-use your work, and yourself who creates and maintains the file as a key part to outline interactions with your community.
 Similar to other key documents, is it recommended that you look at examples of contributing guidelines of similar projects and re-use those.
 Here are a few suggestions of what your contributing guidelines could cover: